List of awards and nominations received by Arijit Singh

 2015 was also a successful year for him.
 This year so many of his songs were chartbusters.
 In this year he received his second Filmfare Awards for the song "Sooraj Dooba Hain", he was also nominated for the song "Gerua" in the same category.
 He also received Guild Awards for the song "Hamari Adhuri Kahani".
 He also won his second Zee Cine Awards for the song "Sooraj Dooba Hain" which he shared along with Mohit Chauhan who won the award for the song "Matargasthi".
 He has also received Mirchi Music Awards Bangla for the second time for the song "Ke Tui Bol" from the film Herogiri.He also received Best Playback Singer Male Award in the Star Screen Awards and Filmfare Awards 2019 for the song "Ae Watan" from the film Raazi.

 He received his first National Film Awards for the song "Binte Dil" from Padmaavat in 2019 for Best Male Playback Singer.
+He received his second National Film Awards for the song "Kesariya" from Brahmāstra: Part One – Shiva in 2022 for Best Male Playback Singer.
+He was honoured with the Padma Shri in January 2025 for his contributions in the field of Indian music.